The Bernath Memorial Prizes

 The purpose of the award is to recognize and encourage distinguished research and writing by scholars of American foreign relations.
 The prize of $2,500 is awarded annually to an author for his or her first book on any aspect of the history of American foreign relations.

-Eligibility: The prize is to be awarded for a first book.
+Eligibility: The prize is to be awarded for a first book (including all previously authored or co-authored books but excluding edited volumes).
 The book must be a history of international relations.
 Biographies of statesmen and diplomats are eligible.
 General surveys, autobiographies, editions of essays and documents, and works that represent social science disciplines other than history are not eligible.

 The Stuart L. Bernath Lecture Prize recognizes and encourages excellence in teaching and research in the field of foreign relations by younger scholars.
 The prize of $1,000 is awarded annually.